dmitry-sorkin/k3d_rct/README.md

 Simple retraction towers generator for retraction calibration written in golang.
 Hosted [>here<](https://k3d.tech/calibrations/retractions/rct.html?lang=en).
 The author is not a professional programmer.
 The code is terrible.
 When reading the code, avoid psychological trauma.

+# Building

+Install golang and then simply run build.bat/build.sh, it should generate WASM file.

 ------

 ## TODO